 The trigger point is located in the middle of the ASM, between the clavicle and mastoid process, underneath the posterior edge of the sternocleidomastoid muscle.
 Thus, to access the trigger point, the practitioner should push the posterior edge of the sternocleidomastoid muscle forward.

-The second part of the video shows the application of the TPT in the patient position on their back.
-In the video the index finger indicates the area of the trigger point, and the thumb shows the mobilization of the sternocleidomastoid muscle.
-As you can see, the pressure is directed horizontally and the bulged tissue in front of the thumb is the sternocleidomastoid muscle which has been pushed medially.
+The second part of the video demonstrates the application of the TPT in the supine position.
+In the video, the index finger indicates the trigger point, and the thumb indicates mobilization of the sternocleidomastoid muscle.
+As shown, the pressure is directed horizontally, and the bulging tissue anterior to the thumb is the sternocleidomastoid muscle, which has been pushed medially.

-After pushing the posterior edge of the sternocleidomastoid muscle medially, carefully re-direct pressure to the vertebral column.
-This area is sensitive in general, so use a moderate pressure.
-If the patient feels acute pain which radiates up to the mastoid process and/or sensory abnormalities down the arm, forearm and hand, the TPT is considered positive.
+After pushing the posterior edge of the sternocleidomastoid muscle medially, carefully redirect pressure to the vertebral column.
+This area is generally sensitive, so apply moderate pressure.
+If the patient feels acute pain that radiates up to the mastoid process and/or sensory abnormalities down the arm, forearm, and hand, the TPT is considered positive.

-The TPT allows us to examine the tension in the upper third of the anterior scalene muscle associated with the radial nerve.
+The TPT allows us to examine the tension in the upper third of the anterior scalene muscle, which is associated with the radial nerve.

 Duration: 40 min to one hour

 Step 1.
 Work on the posterior neck and shoulders.
-The patient is positioned on his or her stomach.
+The patient is positioned prone.

 a.
 Effleurage and kneading in the inhibitory regime on the posterior neck and shoulders